UK-SBCoA-EbbertLab/cDNA_pipeline/README.md

 ### 5) Make sure you have all the sequencing files and reference genomes/assemblies files and annotation files you will need to run the pipeline.

 - ".fastq" -- Nanopore cDNA sequencing files or ".bam" alignment files.
 Could also be the small ".fastq.gz" files for each sample, see the `--path` option below if you are processing files as they are outputted from basecalling in an Oxford Nanopore Sequencer.
+              Could also be ".pod5" or ".fast5" files if you are starting from the basecalling step.

 - "sequencing_summary.txt" -- These files are not necessary for execution, but if not available the PycoQC quality control step will be skipped.